Alternative Education Programs

 Brunswick, Greensville, and Mecklenburg Counties

 - Focus: The day program has the potential to serve 60 expelled students in grades 8-12.
-Four teachers provide a non-traditional academic program offering English, mathematics, social studies, and vocational education.
+Teachers provide a non-traditional academic program offering English, mathematics, social studies, and vocational education.
 Technology is integrated into the curriculum.
 Individual and group counseling services are available on a regular basis.
+There are noncurricular courses to assist students with becoming better citizens and an option for students to work within the community through community services plans or for students to complete academic plans, following their diploma track plans, at an alternative site from their base school while working within the community.

 - Contact: Dr. Jerry Congleton, Assistant Superintendent